|Back to Thai Culture | Thai Ladies | Thai Wedding

 Cultural Appropriateness and Natural Instincts

 The girls, on the other hand, are trying to exercise and exhibit their skills and abilities in following fashion trends.
-Such is literally a common habit among those going into adulthood.
-To distinguish themselves from their younger sisters and to make them look more attractive, students often modify their iniforms (stretching the dress code to its limit) making the skirt shorter and the shirt tighter.
+Such is a common habit among those going into adulthood.
+To distinguish themselves from their younger sisters and to make themselves look more attractive, students often modify their uniforms (stretching the dress code to its limit) making the skirt shorter and the shirt tighter.
 The pretty ones favor a very short revealing skirt and a slim-fit blouse that allow parts of their body to be easily seen.

 As The Song Said: "Let It Be!"